 Why not?

 Well, George told us that no Cretan would ever by olives or olive oil from a store as all Cretans have their own olive trees, or they have family who have their own olive trees.
-Cretan harvest their own olives and make their own olive oil, thus the olives and oil you can find around the island are only there for the tourists to buy.
+Cretans harvest their own olives and make their own olive oil, thus the olives and Cretan virgin olive oil you can find around the island are only there for the tourists to buy.
+Cretan cuisine is very dependant on good quality olive oil!

 That's not necessarily a bad thing, as The Olive Shop had a much larger collection of olive oils than you can find in most stores in Belgium (I can't speak for the rest of Europe).